alifhossinsajjad/REact-Router-Explore/README.md

 1. Fast off all i face the problem with axios for API to data load .
 Then I see that I didn't use the loader function.
 Then I debug it using the root file.

 2. Then I faced a problem while using Context API in this project.
 I forgot to take context API as object instead of array.
 Later, when I tried to use that context API as object everywhere, I got a big error.
 I checked the root file and took it as array and it was not in object form everywhere.
-Later I passed everything as object form as props.
+Later I passed everything as object as props and also used optional chaining.
 Then my project was completely built.